erik-adelbert/aoc/2024/README.md

 ## Day 12

 I nearly fried my brain today!
 The first part of the problem was a breeze—it was similar to Day 10, and adapting my solution didn’t take any effort.
 But then came Part 2, and it completely blindsided me.
 My brain froze.
 Eventually, I decided to take a long break and enjoy a nice breakfast.
 Only after that was I able to focus, isolate the solution for Part 2, and come up with a simple routine to handle the computation.
 I’m not finished with this problem yet!

+## Day 13

+Today's problem has a straightforward mathematical solution, specifically solving [systems of two linear equations](https://en.wikipedia.org/wiki/System_of_linear_equations).
+The key but easy challenge is to avoid [integer overflows](https://en.wikipedia.org/wiki/Integer_overflow).
+My solution will work out of the box on 64-bit machines, and if needed, a [simple adaptation](https://go.dev/ref/spec#Numeric_types) for 32-bit systems is left for you to handle.